Partly Cloudy Weather Persists In Lahore - UrduPoint

 Partly Cloudy Weather Persists In Lahore

-The city experienced partly cloudy weather on Wednesday, with the local MET office forecasting similar weather conditions for the next 24 hours

-LAHORE, (UrduPoint / Pakistan Point News - 26th Feb, 2025) The city experienced partly cloudy weather on Wednesday, with the local MET office forecasting similar weather conditions for the next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 5th Mar, 2025) Partly cloudy weather was recorded in the city here on Wednesday while MET office predicted similar weather conditions for the next 24 hours.

-According to MET officials, a westerly trough is influencing the upper regions of the country, raising the possibility of scattered rain across various cities.

-In Lahore, temperatures ranged from a low of 15°C to a high of 23°C.
+MET officials said a westerly wave was present over several parts of the country and will remain there for a couple of days.

 Recent Stories